edggy/WhoGetsCoffee/README.md

-#Who Gets Coffee
+# Who Gets Coffee

-A server to decide who is the "lucky" person that fetches the coffee

-A proovably fair algorithm
+A server to decide who is the *lucky* person that fetches the coffee A provably fair algorithm
 2 versions, Aborting and Non-Aborting

-##Aborting:
+## Aborting:

 This version allows parties to abort, but they are more likely to be elected.